otago-polytechnic-bit-courses/ID608001-intermediate-app-dev-concepts/lecture-notes/06-performance-best-practices/06-performance-best-practices.md

-# 10: React Testing Library, Jest and Cypress
+# 06: Performance Best Practices

 If you get stuck, a completed version of this project is available in the **exemplar** directory.

 # Formative Assessment

-Before you start, create a new branch called **10-formative-assessment**.
+Before you start, create a new branch called **06-formative-assessment**.

 If you get stuck on any of the following tasks, feel free to use **ChatGPT** permitting, you are aware of the following: